avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2019-05-05-5-run-install-script.md

 Type **"AGREE"** when it prompts you to accept the licensing terms from our third-party libraries.
 Unless, of course, you disagree!

-This will kick off the installation process which could normally take over 20 minutes, but for reMARS we've precompiled the image to save you some time.
+This will kick off the installation process which could normally take over 20 minutes.

 Once the installation is finished, you should see a return to the shell prompt and no abvious compilation errors.
 If your device freezes up - don't worry, just restart by unplugging your Pi's power cord.
 When you get back to your desktop, re-run the above `avs_install.sh` command to finish your install.
 If you need to recompile the sdk at some point post-workshop due to an update or manual modification, you should close any other processes like browsers on the pi as memory consumption during the compilation process is high.